PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

     - If the condition returns **`0`** (success), **`!`** makes it **`1`** (failure) & vice versa.
 3. **Readability :**
     - Use parentheses or comments if the condition becomes complex for better clarity.
+# AND (`&&`) Operators in Shell Scripting
+The AND operator is used to combine multiple conditions in shell scripting.
+It ensures that all the specified conditions are true for the entire statement to execute.